Custom Descriptions & Metadata

 ,AnotherSymbolLib

-extension). - Matching: KiLM uses these logical names to find the corresponding library entry in KiCad’s
+).
+These logical names may differ from the actual filenames. - Matching: KiLM uses these logical names to find the corresponding library entry in KiCad’s

 sym-lib-table